hpcaitech/ColossalAI/examples/images/diffusion/README.md

 > The specified version is due to the interface incompatibility caused by the latest update of [Lightning](https://github.com/Lightning-AI/lightning), which will be fixed in the near future.

 ## Dataset
-The DataSet is from [LAION-5B](https://laion.ai/blog/laion-5b/), the subset of [LAION](https://laion.ai/), you should the change the `data.file_path` in the `config/train_colossalai.yaml`
+The dataSet is from [LAION-5B](https://laion.ai/blog/laion-5b/), the subset of [LAION](https://laion.ai/), you should the change the `data.file_path` in the `config/train_colossalai.yaml`

 ## Training

-we provide the script `train.sh` to run the training task , and two Stategy in `configs`:`train_colossalai.yaml`
+We provide the script `train.sh` to run the training task , and two Stategy in `configs`:`train_colossalai.yaml`

-for example, you can run the training from colossalai by
+For example, you can run the training from colossalai by
 ```
 python main.py --logdir /tmp -t --postfix test -b configs/train_colossalai.yaml
 ```